Kazusa42/Project1/README.md

 ## AttentionNeck (TransNeck)
 1. The _depthwise_ convolution in bottleneck provides a kind of __attention-like mechanism__.
-2. Why not just use pure MHSA structure?
+2. Why not just use pure `MHSA` structure?
-3. Here comes the _AttentionNeck_, replace the depthwise convolution in bottleneck by a MHSA structure.
+3. `AttentionNeck`, replace the depthwise convolution in bottleneck by a MHSA structure.

 ---